orblivion/ntfy/.sandstorm/README.md

 And if you are interested in helping, I'd love to hear from you as well.
 Find me on [Mastodon](https://mastodon.social/@ill_logic) or [Zulip](https://sandstorm.zulipchat.com/#narrow/channel/476196-app-updates/topic/ntfy.3A.20a.20UnifiedPush.20app.20for.20Sandstorm).
 Or my email address which is on my website which is on my Github profile.
 I can start to put this stuff into Github issues.

-# Notes

-* It responds fast to requests, even if grain is asleep, it looks like.
-* We'll be having the outside world pinging us.
-Namely, services that we're subscribed to.
-In theory it could be a DOS problem.
-* In the long run, Tempest should perhaps integrate with ntfy.
-Sandstorm has its own notification system that apps can trigger.
-	* Perhaps we could have a "system app" hook for getting the notifications and pushing them to ntfy.
-	* And/Or perhaps apps already have ntfy hooks.
-Maybe Tempest could read those and turn them into Tempest notifications (and then back into ntfy notifications, if applicable?)

 # Learn

 Some things I'd like to learn about ntfy in general which could help us develop.